hoangduytranuk/blender_manual/blender_docs/manual/animation/armatures/posing/bone_constraints/inverse_kinematics/spline_ik.rst

 - The type of curve used does not really matter, as long as a path can be extracted from it that could also be used by the Follow Path Constraint.
   This really depends on the level of control required from the hooks.
-- When setting up the rigs, it is currently necessary to have the control bones (for controlling the curve) in a separate armature to those used for deforming the meshes (i.e. the deform rig containing the Spline IK chains).
-  This is to avoid creating pseudo "Dependency Cycles", since Blender's Dependency Graph can only resolve the dependencies the control bones, curves, and Spline IK'ed bones on an object by object basis.